 - 1. Carefully peel back husks from corn to within 1-in. of bottom; remove silk.
 Rewrap corn in husks.
 Place on a baking sheet.
 Bake at 375° for 30-35 minutes or until tender.

 - 2. Meanwhile, tap clams; discard any that do not close.
 Place in a large saucepan; cover with water.
 Bring to a boil.
 Reduce heat; cover and simmer for 5-6 minutes or until clams open.
 Drain.
 Remove meat from clams; chop and set aside.

 - 3. In a Dutch oven, cook bacon over medium heat until crisp.
-Add the butter, onion, celery and shallot; cook until vegetables are tender.
-Add garlic; cook 1 minute longer.
+Add the butter, onion, celery, shallot and garlic; cook until tender.
 Stir in flour until blended; cook and stir for 10 minutes or until browned (do not burn).
 Gradually add water and clam juice.
 Bring to a boil; cook and stir for 2 minutes or until thickened.

 - 4. Remove corn from cobs.
 Stir the corn, potatoes, clam stock, parsley, bay leaf, salt, pepper and thyme into soup.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 30 minutes.
 Add the scallops, shrimp and clams; cook 3-4 minutes longer or until shrimp turn pink and scallops are opaque.
 Stir in cream; heat through.
 Discard bay leaf.
 Yield: 8 servings (2 quarts).

 1 cup: 476 calories, 33g fat (18g saturated fat), 145mg cholesterol, 518mg sodium, 28g carbohydrate (4g sugars, 3g fiber), 19g protein.